Pangolin112/SplatterScene/README.md

 ## Pretrained models

 Pretrained models for all datasets are now available via [Huggingface Models](https://huggingface.co/szymanowiczs/splatter-image-v1).
-If you just want to run qualitative / quantitative evaluation, do don't need to dowload them manually, they will be used automatically if you run the evaluation script (see below).

 You can also download them manually if you wish to do so, by manually clicking the download button on the [Huggingface model files page](https://huggingface.co/szymanowiczs/splatter-image-v1).
 Download the config file with it and see `eval.py` for how the model is loaded.